 - Feline herpesvirus type-1 (feline viral rhinotracheitis or FVR)

 - Chlamydophila felis (C. felis)

 - Less common agents include mycoplasma and feline reovirus

 How Upper Respiratory Infections Spread

 Similar to humans, a cat’s upper respiratory tract is susceptible to infections caused by a wide variety of bacteria and viruses.
-These organisms can be transmitted from cat to cat through direct contact, airborne droplets, and contaminated surfaces.
+These organisms can be transmitted from cat to cat through direct contact, airborne droplets, and contaminated surfaces (toys, bedding, litter boxes, and food and water bowls).
 The bacteria and viruses that cause upper respiratory infections are highly contagious and can easily spread through coughing, sneezing, or sharing food and water bowls.

 Once cats are infected with a particular disease, they can become carriers (sometimes for life) and can transmit the viruses to others, although they may not show clinical signs.

 What Cats Are Susceptible to Upper Respiratory Infections?